openfare/openfare/README.md

 <h1 align="center">OpenFare</h1>

-<p align="center">⚡️ Payment plans for source available software. ⚡️</p>
+<p align="center">Monetize software with one commit.</p>

 <p align="center">
   <a href="https://matrix.to/#/#openfare:matrix.org"><img src="https://img.shields.io/matrix/openfare:matrix.org?label=chat&logo=matrix" alt="Matrix"></a>
 </p>

-OpenFare is a system for compensating source available software maintainers.
-The system is composed of the following components:
+OpenFare monetizes software libraries in one commit.

+The system:

 * the OpenFare license
 * payment plans defined in code
-* a tool for managing payment obligations across OpenFare licensed software packages
+* a tool for managing payment obligations across OpenFare licensed software packages.
-* seamless micro-payments using the [Bitcoin Lightning Network](https://lightning.readthedocs.io/lightning-keysend.7.html), [Stripe](stripe.com), etc.

 The OpenFare License is a lot like the MIT License.
 The code can be modified, forked, reproduced, executed, and compiled without restriction by anyone.
 With two exceptions: